avafinger/s5k4ec/readme.md

 	sudo modprobe s5k4ec

 	sudo modprobe vfe_v4l2

 * known issues

-	pulling the images with a v4l2 capture image was possible for the followint win sizes:
+	pulling the images with a v4l2 capture image was possible for the following win sizes:

 	UXGA: 1280x960

 	720P: 1280x720

 	VGA: 640x480

-	this need to be investigated, but does not seems to be a specific driver problem because guvcview gets video from all available win sizes.
+	this needs to be investigated, but does not seem to be driver issue because guvcview gets video from all available win sizes.

 This was tested with guvcview and cap, you can try motion and see if it works as expected.